Showing posts sorted by relevance for query isometric. Sort by date Show all posts

 The CryptO'pinion?

-Don't be mistaken and assume that this is an RPG, it isn't.
-Sure, there are elements for a lukewarm role-playing experience but, this is a board game first and foremost.
-Each hero has strengths and weaknesses but there is little character building beyond the equipment and collecting stuff.
-They are also separate from one another - there isn't an actual requirement to work as a team so you cannot progressively group-attack a particular monster because each battle is a new and separate act.
+Don't be mistaken and assume that this is an RPG; it isn't.
+Sure, there are elements for a lukewarm role-playing experience, but this is a turn-based board game.
+Each hero has strengths and weaknesses, but there is little character building beyond the equipment and collecting stuff.
+They are also separate from one another - there isn't an actual requirement to work as a team, so you cannot progressively group-attack a particular monster because each battle is a new and separate act.
 Remember, it's a board game.

-However, it's a brilliant board game conversion and is better with everyone huddled around the Atari ST like they did back in the day.
-Even solo, this is a fine adventure especially if you play with a couple of characters.
-I suggest a few practice games to see which you prefer but grouping them is certainly a recipe for success.
+It's a brilliant board game conversion, and better with everyone huddled around the Atari ST like they did back in the day.
+Even solo, this is a fine adventure, especially if you play with a couple of characters.
+I suggest a few practice games to see which you prefer, but grouping them is certainly a recipe for success.

 Considering I'm not a fan of board games, I am enjoying HeroQuest a bunch.
-What a wonderful game!!
+A wonderful game!!

 (and perfectly fine on either type of Atari ST/e)